graphql/graphql.github.io/BLOG_STYLE_GUIDE.md

 ## ✍️ General Writing Principles

 - **Audience First**: Think about who the audience of your post is.
-For release notes, you can assume some familiarity with the project.
-For other technical posts, you should typically assume the reader has a technical background (developers, engineers) but may be new to GraphQL concepts.
-For broader posts (case studies, events, grants, reports) avoid overly technical language.
 - **Clarity is Key**: Prioritize clear, concise explanations over jargon.
 Break down complex ideas with examples.
 - **Vendor neutral**: The GraphQL Blog is about GraphQL as a technology.
 Vendor specific content and personal promotion doesn't belong in the GraphQL blog.